December 9, 2013

 So on those days when we aren’t moving very quickly, I can just grab some out of the freezer and bake them easily!
 I love the fact that I don’t have to defrost them and can just bake them frozen.
 Just add 2 to 3 minutes to the baking time, and they come out perfect!
 I love having biscuits in my freezer because it gives me a healthy homemade breakfast option readily available!

-How to Freeze Biscuits
+Freeze Biscuits Step-by-Step

 - Your favorite biscuit recipe